Cidney/Cidney/README.md

             }
         }

-        This example will do a Dir list and count the number of dll files, and run Get-Process as separate jobs and the Stage: will complete once all jobs are finished.
+        This example will do a Dir list and count the number of dll files, and run Get-Service as separate jobs and the Stage: will complete once all jobs are finished.
         Notice that Get-Service finished first even when it was listed second in the code.

         VERBOSE: [03/06/16 4:53:39.556 PM] [Start] Pipeline HelloWorld